-If you’ve been injured in a car accident, or due to the negligent actions of another person or organization, you may be asking yourself, “How do insurance companies value claims?”.
+If you’ve been injured due to the negligent actions of another person or organization, you may be asking yourself, “How do insurance companies value claims?”.
 The answer is that insurance companies use different methods to evaluate personal injury claims.
 One old, traditional method that was frequently used in the past and may even still be used by some insurance companies is that your case is worth 2-3 times the amount of your medical bills.
 So, if you incurred $3,000 in medical bills, then an insurance company may start pre-suit settlement negotiations at $6,000-$9,000 and would value your case somewhere in this price range.
 This method of evaluation is quite subjective as one case with a small amount of medical bills may be worth more than a similar case with larger medical bills.
 It really depends on the extent of injuries and their permanency, affect on a person’s life and work, etc. Some insurance companies just try to “low ball” every case and hope that the injured party will settle and take the offer without filing a lawsuit.

 Attorneys will argue that their clients are entitled to non-economic damages which are very difficult to place a set value upon.
 Damages like pain and suffering, emotional distress, loss of enjoyment of life and other non-economic damages vary on a case by case basis.
 An injured person may have an exact amount of past medical bills and past lost wages but one will have to make an educated guess on the amount to negotiate for future medical bills and future lost wages.
 Experts are used to calculate these future damages.
 So, an attorney will need to hire an expert in vocational rehabilitation or a medical doctor who is trained to calculate the cost of future medical care and rehabilitation.